Elegant996/UnlinkMKV/README.md

 =head2 SUPPORT

-Feel free to contact me via Github or by email at g.unlinkmkv -at- idiotb.us.
+Feel free to contact me via Github.

+=head2 SPECIAL THANKS

+I'd like to thank the original author, Garret Noling, for creating this script in the first place for use on Linux based systems.

 =head2 COPYRIGHT AND LICENSE

-Copyright (C) 2012-2014 Garret Noling
+Copyright (C) 2014 Shane Panke

 This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself.